SINAPPS stands for Study of Immunology in Antibody Positive Psychosis.

 We are a research group formed of collaborating Universities in the UK, investigating the role of immunotherapy and autoimmune antibodies as a cause of psychosis.

-Dr Michael Zandi is one of our investigators and a consultant neurologist at the National Hospital for Neurology and Neurosurgery, Queen Square, London.
+Dr Michael Zandi is a honorary consultant neurologist at the National Hospital for Neurology and Neurosurgery, Queen Square in London and and UCLH NHS Trust.